Canberra: Sport

 The Australian Institute of Sport (AIS) is located in the Canberra suburb of Bruce.
 The AIS is a specialised educational and training institution providing coaching for elite junior and senior athletes in a number of sports.
 The AIS has been operating since 1981 and has achieved significant success in producing elite athletes, both local and international.
 The majority of Australia's team members and medallists at the 2000 Summer Olympics in Sydney were AIS graduates.

-Canberra has numerous sporting ovals, golf courses, skate parks, and swimming pools that are open to the public.
-Tennis courts include those at the National Sports Club, Lyneham, former home of the Canberra Women's Tennis Classic.
 A Canberra-wide series of bicycle paths are available to cyclists for recreational and sporting purposes.
 Canberra Nature Parks have a large range of walking paths, horse and mountain bike trails.
-Water sports like sailing, rowing, dragon boating and water skiing are held on Canberra's lakes.
-The Rally of Canberra is an annual motor sport event, and from 2000 to 2002, Canberra hosted the Canberra 400 event for V8 Supercars on the temporary Canberra Street Circuit, which was located inside the Parliamentary Triangle.
+Water sports like sailing, rowing and dragon boating are held on Canberra's lakes.
 A popular form of exercise for people working near or in the Parliamentary Triangle is to do the "bridge to bridge walk/run" of about 5 km around Lake Burley Griffin, crossing the Commonwealth Avenue Bridge and Kings Avenue Bridge, using the paths beside the lake.
 The walk takes about 1 hour, making it ideal for a lunchtime excursion.
 This is also popular on weekends.
 Such was the popularity during the COVID-19 isolation in 2020 that the ACT Government initiated a 'Clockwise is COVID-wise' rule for walkers and runners.